Chhari-Mubarak taken to Shankaracharya Temple for prayers

-Srinagar: 'Chhari Mubarak', the saffron-robed holy mace of Lord Shiva, was taken to the historic Shankaracharya temple here for prayers as part of the ongoing Amarnath yatra.
+Srinagar: 'Chhari-Mubarak', the saffron-robed holy mace of Lord Shiva, was today taken to historic Shankaracharya Temple on a hillock here and offered prayers as per the age-old customs related to annual Amarnath yatra.

-Chhari Mubarak will be taken to 'Sharika-Bhawani' Temple at Hari Parvat in interior city tomorrow to pay obeisance to the Goddess ahead of its joining the Amarnath yatra later this month.
+The spokesman said the Chhari-Mubarak will be taken to 'Sharika-Bhawani' Temple at Hari Parbat in downtown Srinagar to pay obeisance to the goddess tomorrow.